marsRover71/evolver/README.md

 # evolver
 Virtual-Machine based genetic programming.
-This example does polynomial regression.
+This example does quadratic regression.
 Written by Rhett Collier.